pawanit17/ds_and_algo_interview_prep/README.md

   - Replace the node being deleted with its inorder successor or inorder predecessor
   - Delete the node.

-## Finding the largest / smallest element in the BST
+## :dart: Finding the largest / smallest element in the BST
 Largest will the right most element in the right subtree and the smallest will be the left most element in the left subtree.
 Time complexity is O(h), where h is the height of the tree.